Mroussell/loan_decision_modeling/README.md

 # Loan Decision Modeling

-An Analysis, Modeling, and Prediction project that takes the [Data]() Dataset and preforms functional anaylisis to make prediction based decision models on loan acceptance.
+An Analysis, Modeling, and Prediction project that takes the [Analytics Vidhya](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement) Dataset and preforms functional anaylisis to make prediction based decision models on loan acceptance.

 ## Purpose

-To experient with decision based modeling and find anaylsis based prediction.
+To experient and explore with decision based modeling and find anaylsis based prediction.

 ## Set-up